Adam-Aldave9/Business-News-Dashboard/README.md

 # Business-News-Dashboard

 Uses business news API from MediaStack.
-Proper API from MediaStack must be used in order to work properly.
+Proper API from MediaStack must be used.
-When you have the appropriate API key, you need to paste the key in the this.key variable in App.js
+When obtained the appropriate API key, paste key in the this.key variable in App.js